16 April, 2024

 Working close to overhead structures and obstructions should be regarded as an operation with a higher risk.
 If you are expected to carry out this sort of work, you should ensure that the following issues have been properly addressed and that management have explained the steps taken to minimise entrapment risks in a pre-start briefing.
 Follow these steps:

-• Plan the AWP route carefully
+• Plan the AWP route carefwp-block-list ully

-• Select the AWP carefully
+• Select the AWP carefwp-block-list ully

 • Ensure familiarisation is specific